OfficeDev/teams-toolkit/templates/python/custom-copilot-assistant-assistants-api/README.md

 |`src/bot.py`| Handles business logics for the AI Agent.|
 |`src/config.py`| Defines the environment variables.|

-The following file is a script that help you to prepare an OpenAI assistant.
+The following file is a script that helps you to prepare an OpenAI assistant.

 | File                                 | Contents                                           |
 | - | - |